bjf/sru-stats/README.md

 ---

 ### db-update

 Gathers data from tracking bugs and put it into a local database.
 That database can then be interigated by using the <bold>stats</bold> utility.
+This tool can be used to perform a number of operations on the database.
+It can be handy to have a database of current and old KTB data so that statistics can be easily queried for and displayed.
+Statistics about different kernels of different SRU cycles can be compared.

 ---